tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 With the name and location views all set, the next step is to add an image for the landmark.

 Instead of adding more code in this file, you'll create a custom view that applies a mask, border, and drop shadow to the image.

+Step 1
+Find `turtlerock@2x.jpg` in the project files 'Resources folder', drag it into the asset catalog's editor.
+Xcode creates a new set for the image.